urbanogilson/lavandula/readme.md

 ## License

-Lavandula is registered under the MIT License.e
+Lavandula is registered under the MIT License.